Author: kenny

 • Find a stocked trout location near you (search “[your state] trout stocking schedule”)

-• Pick up a basic spinning combo and some PowerBait
+• Pick up a basic spinning combo and a jar of PowerBait

-• Show up early morning and fish the 2-3 hours after sunrise
+• Show up at first light and fish the 2–3 hours after sunrise

 Next Steps After Your First Fish